jordansissel/sysadvent/2012/11/article.md

 Like the terms Operations or Systems Administration, what tasks are involved in DC Ops vary widely.
 Nothing said herein is written as a rule but as something to think about.
 Additionally, just like all things in our field, what has worked for me won't necessarily work in your environment.
-So here are a few things that I think are important and find that even people that have been doing this for years don't always know.
+Here are a few things that I think are important and that I find that even people with many years of experience don't always know.

 ## Equipment

-For me there is always a basic set of tools and gear that I take with me to the DC.
+For me, there is always a basic set of gear that I take with me to the DC.
 When I had multi-DC responsibilities, all of these things went into a backpack that went with me.
 Now that I really only have responsibilities at one location, they sit on the table and on the shelf in the DC.

 ### The Basics